1990 Bangladesh anti-Hindu violence: Chittagong

 Tension also began to mount in Chittagong, the second largest city of Bangladesh with a 30% Hindu population.
 On the evening of 30 October, trouble erupted in the city.
 Muslim mobs took to the streets in protest of the alleged demolition of the Babri mosque in Ayodhya.
 The police fired in the air to disperse the crowd and imposed indefinite curfew in Chittagong.
 After the midnight past 30 October, a 2,000 strong Islamist mob armed with knives and iron rods rampaged through the residential area surrounding the Kaibalyadham temple and set fire to more than 300 Hindu homes.
 When the fire fighters arrived, the mob prevented them from entering the area.
 During the midnight attacks, around 1,500 Hindu fishermen of Chowkbazar fled their homes.
 A 200 strong mob tried to destroy temples and burn Hindu-owned shops in Reazuddin Bazar and Chittagong Medical College.
 50 thatched huts of Hindu fishermen were destroyed.
 A Hindu-owned garage was attacked and five vehicles were damaged.
 On the dawn of 31 October, a group of 100 Islamists broke the curfew and desecrated a Hindu shrine.
 On 2 November, the curfew was relaxed for a few hours to allow for the Friday prayers.
 A 500 strong Islamist mob, armed with knives and home made bombs attacked a Hindu village in the outskirts of Chittagong.
-Around 100 Hindus were injured in separate incidents of violences in Patharganj, Boalkhali, Anwara and Hathazari.
+Around 100 Hindus were injured in separate incidents of violence in Patharganj, Boalkhali, Anwara and Hathazari.

 Other places

 Anti-Hindu violence was reported from Dhaka and 12 other cities of Bangladesh.
-The Daily Ittefaq reported incidents of anti-Hindu violences from Jessore, Narail, Gaibandha, Mymensingh, Sunamganj and Sylhet.
+The Daily Ittefaq reported incidents of anti-Hindu violence from Jessore, Narail, Gaibandha, Mymensingh, Sunamganj and Sylhet.